awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-understanding-bucket-permissions.md

 For more information about configuring resource access, see [Configuring resource access for a bucket](amazon-lightsail-configuring-bucket-resource-access.md)\.

+## Amazon S3 block public access<a name="s3-block-public-access"></a>

+Use the Amazon S3 block public access feature to centrally limit public access to buckets in Amazon S3 and in Lightsail\.
+Block public access can make all Amazon S3 and Lightsail buckets private regardless of the individual bucket and object permissions that might have been configured\.
+You can use the Amazon S3 console, AWS CLI, AWS SDKs, and REST API to configure block public access settings for all buckets in your account, including those in the Lightsail object storage service\.
+For more information, see [Block public access for buckets in Amazon Lightsail](amazon-lightsail-block-public-access-for-buckets.md)\.

 ## Managing buckets and objects in Lightsail<a name="bucket-permissions-managing-buckets-and-objects"></a>

 These are the general steps to manage your Lightsail object storage bucket: